Welcome to part one of a multi-part series exploring the relatively under-studied classification of Auto Immune Diseases.

 Systemic Autoimmune Diseases

-Systemic conditions are defined by their ability to affect multiple organs/systems or even have wider effects on the whole body.
-Widespread inflammation and tissue damage are the most common symptoms, an effect initiated due to mistaken reactions (or overreactions) by the body’s immune system.
+Systemic conditions are defined by their ability to affect multiple organs or systems or even have wider effects on the whole body.
+Widespread inflammation and tissue damage are the most common symptoms, initiated due to mistaken reactions (or overreactions) by the body’s immune system.

 Rheumatoid Arthritis (RA)

-Common RA symptoms as a result of these attacks include but are not limited to joint pain/stiffness, swelling of the joints, and rapid muscle fatigue.
-The exact cause or reason for these attacks is still unknown to researchers, but genetics, smoking status, obesity, and air pollution have all been identified as potential risk factors.
+Common RA symptoms as a result of these attacks include but are not limited to joint pain or stiffness, swelling of the joints, and rapid muscle fatigue.
+The exact cause of these attacks is still unknown to researchers, but genetics, smoking status, obesity, and air pollution have all been identified as potential risk factors.
 Symptoms often manifest in a cyclical manner, flaring up and then eventually subsiding.

 Early detection is absolutely crucial when treating RA, as lasting damage to key joints and muscle tissues can massively impact quality of life.
-A combination of anti-inflammatory drugs/corticosteroids, rest, and moderate exercise (potentially recommended by a physical therapist) is the standard of care for managing RA.
+A combination of anti-inflammatory drugs or corticosteroids, rest, and moderate exercise (potentially recommended by a physical therapist) is the standard of care for managing RA.
+Learn more from the Arthritis Foundation and the Mayo Clinic.

 Systemic Lupus Erythematosus (SLE)

 Systemic Lupus Erythematosus is characterized by immune system attacks on the body’s skin, joints, kidneys, heart, lungs, and brain.
-Attacks on the essential organs are particularly concerning, as kidney and heart damage are difficult to heal, almost impossible to reverse and are often lethal if untreated over time.
+Attacks on essential organs are particularly concerning, as kidney and heart damage are difficult to heal, almost impossible to reverse, and often lethal if untreated over time.

 Symptoms vary widely by case but often include chronic fatigue, fever, joint pain, butterfly-shaped facial rash, and sun sensitivity, with flares and remissions.
-Similar to RA, the exact cause is unknown, but genetics and environmental factors like UV light are thought to play a role in its manifestation.
+Similar to RA, the exact cause is unknown, but genetics and environmental factors such as UV light are thought to play a role in its manifestation.

 Lupus is unfortunately a chronic condition and thus no cure exists, but treatments do exist to alleviate the severity of symptoms.
-Anti-inflammatory drugs, corticosteroids, and immunosuppressants are all viable chemical options for finding relief, while applying sun protection, stress management techniques, eating healthy and avoiding smoking are lifestyle changes to supplement medications.
+Anti-inflammatory drugs, corticosteroids, and immunosuppressants are viable options, while applying sun protection, stress management techniques, eating healthy, and avoiding smoking are lifestyle changes that can supplement medications.
+Learn more from the Lupus Foundation of America and the Mayo Clinic

 Sjogren’s Syndrome

 Sjögren’s syndrome (pronounced SHOW-grins) is a chronic autoimmune disease where the immune system primarily attacks moisture-producing glands.
-Most commonly, this causes dry eyes and dry mouth, but also leads to fatigue, joint pain, and potential damage to other organs like the lungs, kidneys, or nerves.
-It often occurs in conjunction with other autoimmune conditions like lupus or rheumatoid arthritis (defined above) and primarily affects women more often than men.
+Most commonly, this causes dry eyes and dry mouth, but also leads to fatigue, joint pain, and potential damage to other organs such as the lungs, kidneys, or nerves.
+It often occurs in conjunction with other autoimmune conditions like lupus or rheumatoid arthritis and primarily affects women more often than men.

-Common treatments for Sjögren’s syndrome include artificial tears (also known as eyes drops/gels), saliva stimulants, and immune-targeting meds designed to suppress the immune response.
+Common treatments for Sjögren’s syndrome include artificial tears (eye drops or gels), saliva stimulants, and immune-targeting medications designed to suppress the immune response.
+Learn more from the Sjögren’s Foundation

 This page is also available in: